byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 After completing this tutorial you should know the basics of Mbed OS components and tools.
-You should know how to create, compile and run mbed applications on CORE2 and you should be able to establish ROS communication between mbed program and SBC.
+You should know how to create, compile and run mbed applications on CORE2 and you should be able to establish ROS communication between mbed program and SBC using Rosserial library.

 ---------

 *by Szymon Szantula, Husarion*